Is THC Legal in Oklahoma?

 THC distillate is a thoroughly refined form of THC obtained from the cannabis plant through distillation.
 Distillation uses heat to vaporize cannabis, and once vaporized, the cannabinoid is collected in a distillation cooling system, which eliminates chlorophyll, plant debris, and all other types of residue.
 Even when using a flower with a THC content of 20%, the end product from a distillation process contains 90-99% THC.
 This is in stark contrast to other types of concentrates which use extraction methods.
 BHO (Butane Hash Oil) or Carbon-dioxide extractions often produce concentrates containing about 60-85% THC.
 Distillation produces a highly pure cannabis extract since there is no need to use solvents to remove the cannabinoids from cannabis.
 Through distillation, a concentrate with high amounts of THC and no contaminants is produced.

 A THC distillate may be consumed in various ways, including vaporizing, topping out your joint or bowl to smoke, sublingually, or even as a suppository.
-THC distillate is versatile and can be readily put into any form that a consumer feels comfortable taking it in.
+THC distillate is versatile and can be readily put into any form that a consumer feels comfortable with.

 If you want to purchase a distillate that is unlikely to get you intoxicated, you may purchase a CBD distillate.
 A CBD distillate has undergone the distillation process to produce a refined extract containing about 70-80% CBD.
 CBD distillate may be used to control pain or aid relaxation.